davidcok/davidcok.github.io/temp/DafnyRef.md

  another).

  We can simplify things a little bit by remembering that Dafny appends
- \top to the user-supplied decreases clause.
+ $\top$ to the user-supplied decreases clause.
 For the A-and-B example, this lets us drop the constant from the **decreases** clause of A:

 ```